jaymoulin/docker-google-musicmanager/README.md

 [![latest release](https://img.shields.io/github/release/jaymoulin/docker-rpi-google-musicmanager.svg "latest release")](http://github.com/jaymoulin/docker-rpi-google-musicmanager/releases)

-This image allows you to download and upload your Google Music Library to/from a selected folder
+This image allows you to download and upload your Google Music Library to/from a selected folder.
+This image is based on [Google MusicManager](https://github.com/jaymoulin/google-music-manager)

 Installation
 ---